Blogs

-XAF Core Improvements – The Entity Framework and XPO Data Models in One Application (Coming in 12.2.7)
+XAF Core Improvements – Using Entity Framework and XPO Data Models in One Application (Coming in 12.2.7)

-XAF team is relentlessly working to improve Entity Framework (EF) support.
-In the previous minor update, we have extended the list of EF-compatible extra modules with the Chart, Pivot Grid and Tree List modules, so the most of popular modules are compatible now.
-In the upcoming 12.2.7 update, we introduce an option to use both the Entity Framework and XPO business models in one application.
+The XAF team is constantly working to improve Entity Framework (EF) support for XAF.
+In the previous minor update (12.2.6), we extended the number of extra EF-compatible modules to include the Chart, Pivot Grid and Tree List modules, so the most popular modules are now compatible.
+In the upcoming 12.2.7 update, we introduce the capability to use both the Entity Framework and XPO business models in a single application.
 For instance, with this feature you can reuse the EF model from a non-XAF application in your existing XPO-based XAF project.
-As a result, your application will access two databases, the first one via XPO and the second - via EF.
-Let us see the example.
+As a result, your application will access two databases, the first one via XPO and the second via EF.
+Let’s take a look at an example.

 Add an EF Data Model in Code